kebora/greensundiary/README.md

 # Green Sun Diary

-This is a mental health oriented diary entry application, made to help people monitor their mental health progress from every activity that they pertake in.
+This is a diary app, done a little bit differently.

 This application helped me improve my understanding of flutter and the bloc pattern.
 Feel free to play with it.
 In case you have any improvements, a PR is welcome.